Last Updated on March 25, 2022 by Real Men Sow

 Rats tend to look for warmth and a place with plenty to eat when winter is fast approaching.
 A place where that exists in your compost bin.
 After you’ve successfully collected your organic multi-purpose compost, it is time to set up a rat-proof compost bin to prevent unwanted rat visits.

-How to Rat-Proof Your Compost Bin?
+How to Rat-Proof A Compost Bin?
 Follow These Easy Steps

-1. Make sure your compost bin is solid
+1. Make sure the compost bin is solid

 Use a bin with a solid side.
 You should only use a wooden, open-slatted wood bin for garden waste.
 Vegetable peelings and other kitchen waste should go in a sealed bin with solid sides and a cover.
 Most commercial plastics come with a rat-proof base.
 If yours does not, then you can place it on a strong wire mesh with holes smaller than 15mm.